andlabs/libui/README.md

 * **1 September 2018**
 	* **Alpha 4.1 is here.** This is an emergency fix to Alpha 4 to fix `uiImageAppend()` not working as documented.
 It now works properly, with one important difference you'll need to care about: **it now requires image data to be alpha-premultiplied**.
 In addition, `uiImage` also is implemented slightly more nicely now, and `ui.h` has minor documentation typo fixes.
+	* Alpha 4.1 also tries to make everything properly PIC-enabled.

 * **10 August 2018**
 	* **Alpha 4 is finally here.** Everything from Alpha 3.5 and what's listed below is in this release; the two biggest changes are still the new text drawing API and new uiTable control.
 In between all that is a whole bunch of bugfixes, and hopefully more stability too.
 Thanks to everybody who helped contribute!